The PAU Survey: galaxy stellar population properties estimates with narrowband data: Methods

 \section{Methods}

-This section describes the SED fitting codes we employ for estimating galaxy stellar population properties from photometric data, namely \cigale and \prospector, focusing on their different evaluation approaches for inferring SEDs and the corresponding population properties using stellar population synthesis (SPS).
-We then describe the method we use to create simulated galaxy populations using \prospector with non-parametric star formation history with independent star formation rates over several time bins.
-This library contains synthetic PAUS and CFHTLS magnitudes and associated errors as well as ground truth physical properties, which can then be utilized for parameter space optimization and general testing of the SED fitting accuracy with narrow-band photometries.
+This section describes the SED fitting codes we employed for estimating galaxy stellar population properties from photometric data, namely \cigale and \prospector, focusing on their different evaluation approaches for inferring SEDs and the corresponding population properties using stellar population synthesis (SPS).
+We also describe the method we used to create simulated galaxy populations using \prospector with non-parametric star formation history with independent star formation rates over several time bins.
+This library contains synthetic PAUS and CFHTLS magnitudes and associated errors, as well as ground truth physical properties, which can then be utilized for parameter space optimization and the general testing of the SED fitting accuracy with narrowband photometries.

-The Code Investigating GALaxy Emission (\cigale), introduced in its newest \texttt{python} implementation by \cite{Boquien2019}, is a modular SED code covering emission from X-ray and FUV wavelengths up to the the FIR and radio regime.
+The Code Investigating GALaxy Emission (\cigale), introduced in its newest \texttt{python} implementation by \cite{Boquien2019}, is a modular SED code covering emission from X-ray and FUV wavelengths up to the FIR and radio regime.
 Once a set of models for the desired contributions to the galactic SED has been chosen and a range of values for the free parameters has been set, \cigale computes the grid of these models and evaluates them on the data based on their $\chi^2$ value, which is calculated according to